krigawebsite/krigawebsite.github.io/index.md

 header:
   title: Tischlerei Kritzl & Gassner
   text: >
-    testStart Bootstrap can help you build better websites using the Bootstrap framework!
+    Start Bootstrap can help you build better websites using the Bootstrap framework!
 Just download a theme and start customizing, no strings attached!
   action: # action button is optional
-    label: Find Out More
+    label: Lernen Sie uns kennen!
     url: '#about'